Skip To Main Content

 Baseball (1972-1975)

 Ken Bowman's baseball credentials speak for themselves.
-After four seasons as a successful pitcher at USF, Ken signed with the Oakland A's and played two season in the professional ranks.
-In 1977 he returned to USF as an assistant coach to a man whose name is synonymous with USF baseball, Dante Benedetti.
+After four seasons as a successful pitcher at USF from 1972 to 1975, Ken signed with the Oakland A's and played two season in the professional ranks.
+In 1977, he returned to USF as an Assistant Coach to a man whose name is synonymous with USF baseball, Dante Benedetti.
+Eventually he became one of the Head Coaches.
 The Dons' diamond was dedicated to Dante in a special ceremony on March 2, 1985.

 Explore AA Explore All American Members